aws/aws-sdk-go-v2/content/en/docs/sdk-utilities/ec2-imds.md

 ### Retrieving an Instance's Region

-There's no instance metadata category that returns only the region of an instance.
-Instead, use the included `Region` method to easily return an instance's region.
+There's no instance metadata category that returns only the Region of an instance.
+Instead, use the included `Region` method to easily return an instance's Region.

 ```go
 region, err := client.GetRegion(context.Background(), &ec2imds.GetRegionInput{})